-Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent in humans than is Mycobacterium tuberculosis.
-Infections with these organisms have been called atypical, environmental, and nontuberculous mycobacterial infections.
+Mycobacteria other than Mycobacterium tuberculosis can be human pathogens, and the incidence of infection appears to be increasing.
+These organisms are commonly present in soil and water and are much less virulent for humans than M. tuberculosis.
+Infections caused by these organisms have been called atypical, environmental, and nontuberculous mycobacterial (NTM) infections.
+These organisms also cause a wider range of disease manifestations among people who have HIV infection or are otherwise immunocompromised, but those manifestations are not discussed here.

 Nontuberculous mycobacterial infections are best managed by a specialist with particular expertise in that area.
-The American Thoracic Society publishes updated diagnostic and therapeutic guidelines on the diagnosis and management of these challenging infections.
+For updated diagnostic and therapeutic information on the diagnosis and management of these challenging infections, see the American Thoracic Society, European Respiratory Society, European Society of Clinical Microbiology and Infectious Diseases, and Infectious Diseases Society of America's 2020 practice guideline on the treatment of nontuberculous mycobacterial pulmonary disease.

-The typical patient is a middle-aged or elderly woman with bronchiectasis, scoliosis, pectus excavatum, or mitral valve prolapse but without known underlying lung abnormalities.
-MAC also causes pulmonary disease in middle-aged or older white men with previous lung problems such as chronic bronchitis, emphysema, healed TB, bronchiectasis, or silicosis.
-Whether MAC causes bronchiectasis or bronchiectasis leads to MAC is not always clear.
+The typical patient is a middle-aged or older woman with bronchiectasis, scoliosis, pectus excavatum, or mitral valve prolapse but without known underlying lung abnormalities.
+Mycobacterium avium complex (MAC) also causes pulmonary disease in middle-aged or older White men with previous lung problems such as chronic bronchitis Chronic Obstructive Pulmonary Disease (COPD) , emphysema Chronic Obstructive Pulmonary Disease (COPD) , healed TB, bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
+Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more , or silicosis Silicosis Silicosis is caused by inhalation of unbound (free) crystalline silica dust and is characterized by nodular pulmonary fibrosis.
+Chronic silicosis initially causes no symptoms or only mild dyspnea... read more .
+Whether MAC causes bronchiectasis or bronchiectasis leads to MAC is not always clear in any given patient; both phenomena occur.
 In older, thin women with chronic nonproductive cough, this syndrome is often called Lady Windermere syndrome; it appears to be increasing in frequency for unknown reasons.

 Cough and expectoration are common, often associated with fatigue, weight loss, and low-grade fever.
 The course may be slowly progressive or stable for long periods.
 Respiratory insufficiency and persistent hemoptysis may develop.
 Fibronodular infiltrates on chest x-ray resemble those of pulmonary TB, but cavitation tends to be thin-walled, and pleural effusion is rare.
 So-called tree-and-bud infiltrates, seen on chest CT, are also characteristic of MAC disease.